Last Updated on September 26, 2022

 Little research has been done on the safety of medicinal plants during pregnancy, so proceed with caution and check with your doctor before using herbs in pregnancy.

-WHERE TO GET MEDICINAL PLANTS
+WHERE TO GET PLANTS FOR THE MEDICINAL GARDEN

-Many of these plants are perennials, which means they can often be obtained as divisions from other gardeners, though you want to be sure the garden you’re getting it from isn’t one of the unlucky hosts of the dreaded jumping worm, an invasive you want to learn to recognize.
+Many of these plants are perennial herbs, which means they can often be obtained as divisions from other gardeners, though you want to be sure the garden you’re getting it from isn’t one of the unlucky hosts of the dreaded jumping worm, an invasive you want to learn to recognize.
 Here’s what to know about identifying and dealing with Asian jumping worms.

 If you want to avoid the possibility of contaminated soil, you can either grow these plants from seeds, or root them from cuttings.
 Here’s what to know about propagating plants from cuttings.